Asheville, North Carolina, USA travel guide

 What to Pack

-• Reusable water bottle: Stay hydrated while exploring and reduce plastic waste.
+• A reusable water bottle to stay hydrated while exploring and reduce plastic waste.

 Money-Saving Tips

-• Pack snacks and drinks: Especially for your Blue Ridge Parkway day, bringing your own snacks and water can save you money compared to roadside stops.
+• Pack some snacks and drinks for your Blue Ridge Parkway drive to avoid higher prices at roadside stops.

 Local Insights